Skip to main content

 Lewis Silkin LLP is a commercial law firm operating across four sites in the UK and Asia.
 We provide legal advice on Brands & Intellectual Property, Commercial, Corporate, Data & Privacy, Dispute Resolution, Employment, Immigration & Global Mobility, Partnerships & LLPs, Real Estate, Tax, Rewards & Incentives, and Technology Contracts.

-Modern slavery statement for financial year ending 31 March 2018
+Modern slavery statement for financial year ending 31 March 2024

 We are a Firm with a culture of having strong values and we take legislation and compliance seriously.
 We have a Modern Slavery Policy which sets out our obligations under the Modern Slavery Act 2015.
 We are committed to opposing modern slavery and forced labour in all forms and do not tolerate forced labour either within our business itself or within our supply chain.
 We expect our supply chain (whether direct suppliers or those that directly or indirectly supply our direct suppliers) to share the same values.

-We have reviewed our business and our supply chain.
-Neither we nor, to the best of our knowledge, our supply chain make use of forced labour.
 We have taken the following steps to assess and manage any risk that our supply chain may use forced labour:

-• undertake to comply with our Modern Slavery Policy and Supplier Code of Conduct;
+• Undertake to comply with our Modern Slavery Policy and Supplier Code of Conduct;

-• warrant that their business and, to the best of their knowledge, their own supply chain do not use forced labour; and
+• Warrant that their business and, to the best of their knowledge, their own supply chain do not use forced labour; and

-• agree to provide us on request with responses to a self-assessment questionnaire regarding use of forced labour and steps they have taken to ensure it is not used by them or their supply chain.
+• Agree to provide us on request with responses to a self-assessment questionnaire regarding modern slavery and steps they have taken to ensure it is not used by them or their supply chain.
 We expect our direct suppliers to impose equivalent obligations on their own suppliers.

-• Where available, we have reviewed statements published by our suppliers on the use of forced labour to ensure that they in turn are taking what appears to us to be appropriate steps.
 We have prepared this statement for the purposes of the Modern Slavery Act 2015.
 It will be reviewed annually.
 References in the statement to forced labour mean any conduct which is an offence under Part I of that Act including slavery, servitude, any type of forced or compulsory labour and trafficking for the purposes of exploitation.

-Approved by the Members of the Operations Board
+Approved by the Members of the Operations Board on behalf of Partners

 Back To Top